Pre-existing Conditions

 Poor blood sugar control:

 Work with your health care provider to keep your blood sugars as close to your target range as possible.
-Because diabetes can increase the risk of having a baby with a neural tube defect (e.g., spinal bifida), also talk to your health care provider about the amount of folic acid that’s right for you.
+Because diabetes can increase the risk of having a baby with a neural tube defect (e.g., spinal bifida), also talk with your health care provider about the amount of folic acid that’s right for you.

 Any of these can also affect your developing baby.
-If your blood pressure is very high, it could keep your baby from getting enough blood and oxygen.
+If blood pressure is very high, it could keep your baby from getting enough blood and oxygen.
 This could limit your baby’s growth, or it could cause the placenta to pull away from the uterus too soon.
 It also could lead to stillbirth.

 The hormone from your thyroid gland is important to your baby’s brain and nervous system.
 If this hormone is too high or too low it could have a serious effect on your baby’s brain or nervous system.